-The scope of the chapter also excludes sensitive expenditure items provided for by Police employment agreements.
-Nevertheless, it is expected such expenditure will also adhere to public sector norms, and be able to stand up to Parliamentary and public scrutiny.
+The scope of the chapter excludes sensitive expenditure items provided for by Police employment agreements, for example, employees entitled to claim actual and reasonable meal costs.
+Nevertheless, it is expected such expenditure will also adhere to public sector norms and be able to stand up to Parliamentary and public scrutiny.